 RELATED ARTICLE: How to Use Debt in Your Business

 I’m going to use debt because I know that using debt aggressively in my business, and using it purposefully, will help me build net worth faster.
 I also know how debt “enhances” my tax returns.
 Dave Ramsey rarely talks about this.

 I’m going to use the tax code to my advantage.
 I’m going to work with a good qualified tax planning CPA to help me.

 Is one of them right or wrong?
 Look, choose for yourself.
 I think there’s a good blend between both of them.
-I think there potential dangers with both extremes.
+I think there are potential dangers with both extremes.
 I’m just challenging you to think.

 Always remember, no system or financial planning strategy can guarantee future results.
 Therefore, no current or prospective client should assume that future performance or any specific investment, investment strategy or product will be profitable.
 While we believe the information in this report is reliable, we cannot guarantee its accuracy.
 Opinions expressed are subject to change without notice and are not intended as investment advice or a solicitation for the purchase or sale of any security.
 Please consult your financial professional before making any investment decision or contact us if you don’t have a financial planner.